Richard Mitchell: Life

 Richard Mitchell was born in Brooklyn and spent his early life in Scarsdale, New York.
 He attended the University of Chicago briefly, where he met his wife, Francis, and spent the balance of his undergraduate years at the University of the South, where he graduated Phi Beta Kappa.
 He earned his Ph.D. at Syracuse University; sources conflict as to whether the subject of his doctorate was classical and Western literature, or American literature.

 After teaching college English in Defiance, Ohio, Mitchell became a professor at Glassboro State College (now Rowan University) in 1963.
 Again, sources conflict as to Mitchell's subject at Glassboro; though he is more often listed as a professor of English, a few sources refer to him as a professor of classics.
 Those listing English, which include the dust jackets of his first three books, all occur before 1985, while those listing classics, including the dust jacket of his final book, all occur in or after 1985, suggesting that his position changed during late 1984 or early 1985; however, no source provides clear details.

-In addition to his reputation as a masterful lecturer and extraordinary teacher, Mitchell was a prolific and well-known author.
-He first gained prominence as the writer, publisher, and printer of The Underground Grammarian, a newsletter that offered lively, witty, satiric, and often derisive essays on the misuse of the English language, particularly the misuse of written English on college campuses.
+In addition to being a well-regarded lecturer and teacher, Mitchell was a well-known author.
+He first gained prominence as the writer, publisher, and printer of The Underground Grammarian, a newsletter that offered satiric and often derisive essays on the misuse of the English language, particularly the misuse of written English on college campuses.
 He privately published the journal from 1977 to 1992.
 Although its circulation was limited, The Underground Grammarian was highly regarded, and, in addition to its academic audience, had a following outside academia that included George Will, Edwin Newman, and Johnny Carson, on whose The Tonight Show Mitchell appeared many times.